 What is the National Healthcare Like in Spain?

-Spain is one of the largest healthcare system funders in the whole of Europe, and it is Spanish law to provide emergency and basic care for its citizens.
+Spain is one of the largest healthcare system funders in the whole of Europe, and healthcare in Spain for expats benefits from the same rule that obliges the state to provide emergency and basic care for all citizens.
 As a result, the quality of medical cover on the SNS is impressive.

 You can visit a doctor at a GP surgery, médico de cabecera, or visit a health centre, centro de salud or centro de asistencia primaria, which is staffed by a broader range of medical specialists.
 To receive specialist treatment, you have to be referred through a Spanish doctor.